 Is RSV Still Going Around Right Now for Parents?
-Spring 2026 U.S. Update
+July 2026 U.S. Update

 15-Second Answer

-• RSV is still circulating nationally, and the latest CDC hospital data shows moderate activity.
+- RSV is still circulating nationally, and the latest CDC NHSN hospital data shows low activity at 0.1 new admissions per 100K for the week ending July 4, 2026.

-• The main winter surge has passed, but RSV has not disappeared and some states still show meaningful activity.
+- The main winter surge has passed, but RSV has not disappeared and the state pages still show the latest hospital signal.

 If you are making a decision for a baby, older adult, or high-risk family member, open the live RSV dashboard for your state right after this.